Music: Popular Music and Recording

 Serious about a career in the music industry?
 Ready to join a course that’s produced Mercury Prize nominees, award winning entrepreneurs, and professional film and television composers?
 If so, our popular music degree is the right choice for you.

 When you join this course, you’ll embark upon your personal journey towards professional musicianship, developing your performance, composition and recording skills while deepening your knowledge of how the industry works.
 You’ll receive musical tuition in the instrument of your choice, get to grips with the essentials of studio recording, and expand your experience of performing in both solo and ensemble settings.
-Added to all that, you’ll take part in masterclasses led by established professionals, providing you with invaluable insight into what it’s like to work in the music industry.
+You will also take part in masterclasses led by established professionals, providing you with invaluable insight into what it’s like to work in the music industry.

 As an undergraduate music student studying at Salford, you’ll have access to a vibrant local music scene with links to local venues and musical institutions.
 We’ll be providing you with the chance to regularly contribute to concerts and gigs, as well as to engage with like-minded creative artists.